yosemitebandit/vebsite/om2/content/notes/24-dec/index.md

 received a PR with a `curl .. | bash` inside the branch name, this affected the build system (Github actions) and embedded a crypto miner into the releases that landed on pypi

+:satellite: GEODNET
+- I came across this system where, if I understand correctly, individuals operate RTK base stations (reference points to improve a GPS position) and they get rewarded with the token $GEOD.
+- cool concept!
+I wonder how the rewards work exactly, and how the cost/benefit pans out given price expectations for the token
+- when I was at [Wing](https://wing.com) years and years ago I briefly became interested in RTK and how it could help our vehicles.
+- Also in this vein, the Sparkfun founder seems to be hacking on lots of RTK devices, very cool to make all this more available